-The annual Fall Southern Illinois Celebration of Hunting and Fishing Days at John A. Logan Community College in Carterville attracted approximately 43,000 people in September.
-The Fishing Program stocked 500 lbs. of channel catfish and 1,300 hybrid sunfish in the college reflecting pool, and over 2,000 kids caught fish.
-The newly renovated Urban Fishing trailer was a hit as kids and parents viewed large mounted fish including the state record bluegill, a three-pound eight ounce trophy fish, and the 1995 World Record blue catfish (79 lb.
-12 oz).
+The annual fall Southern Illinois Celebration of Hunting and Fishing Days at John A. Logan Community College in Carterville attracted approximately 41,000 persons in September.
 The annual Southern Illinois Hunting and Fishing Days event has hosted over a half million sportsmen and their families since 1987.
-This free event, the largest of its kind in the United States, is held the last weekend of September and showcases outdoor recreation in Illinois.
+This free event, the largest of its kind in the United States, is held the fourth weekend each September and showcases outdoor recreation in Illinois.
+The Fishing Program stocked 1200 lbs. of channel catfish and 2,200 hybrid sunfish in the college reflecting pool, and over 1,500 kids caught fish.
+The newly renovated Urban Fishing trailer was a hit as kids and parents viewed large mounted fish including the state record bluegill, a three-pound eight ounce trophy fish and the 1995 record blue catfish (79lb.
+12oz).

 The Lewis and Clark Community College Water Stewardship Festival attracted over 500 students and teachers from 18 schools.
 The educational emphasis of the event was to raise the awareness of the science of water.
-The Urban Fishing area enabled over

-500 youth to catch fish during 15-minute fishing sessions.
-Many volunteers kept the hooks baited and practiced good catch and release methods with 1,000 hybrid sunfish that were stocked.
+The Urban Fishing area enabled over 500 youth to catch fish during 20-minute fishing sessions.
+Many volunteers from the College kept the hooks baited and practiced good catch and release methods.